Erebot/Erebot/docs/src/Styling.rst

 * etc.

-We prefer to have customizable format strings in a translation catalog, that way translators may "fix" the styles if they think it's necessary.
+We prefer to have customizable format strings in a translation catalog, as this gives more control to translators over the result and it is a format they are used to working with.

 .. _`correct form for each word`: